What $100K actually pays — after tax

 Data sources and methodology

-The tax and cost figures on this page are based on the following sources, reviewed as of April 2026:
+Tax and cost figures based on the following sources, reviewed as of April 2026:

 - Provincial income tax: Ontario, BC, Alberta, and Quebec provincial tax schedules 2025–26

-- CPP contributions: CRA CPP contribution rates and maximum pensionable earnings (2026)
+- CPP contributions: CRA contribution rates and maximum pensionable earnings (2026)

-- EI premiums: Employment and Social Development Canada (ESDC) EI premium rates (2026)
+- EI premiums: Employment and Social Development Canada premium rates (2026)

-- Rental benchmarks: CMHC Rental Market Report; Zumper and Rentals.ca current listings data by city
+- Rental benchmarks: CMHC Rental Market Report; Zumper and Rentals.ca listings by city

-- Grocery and living cost estimates: Statistics Canada Consumer Price Index by city; Numbeo Canada city data cross-reference
+- Living cost estimates: Statistics Canada CPI by city; Numbeo Canada cross-reference

-- Childcare costs: Provincial childcare program published rates and market rate surveys
+- Childcare costs: Provincial program published rates and market rate surveys

 Figures are indicative planning benchmarks.
-Actual take-home depends on individual tax codes, RRSP contributions, benefit deductions, and employer arrangements.
+Actual take-home varies by tax codes, RRSP contributions, benefit deductions, and employer arrangements.
 Costeva is not a financial advice service.